alexeygrigorev/mlwiki.org/index.php/Confidence_Intervals.md

 ---
-title: "Confidence Intervals"
 layout: default
 permalink: /index.php/Confidence_Intervals
+tags:
+- r
+- statistics
+title: Confidence Intervals
 ---

-# Confidence Intervals

 ## Confidence Intervals
 In [Inferential Statistics](Inferential_Statistics) we estimate a parameter of the population based on sample
 - [Point Estimate](Point_Estimate) is just one single plausible value